 1 - Know Your Suppliers

-Make sure you get to know your suppliers and visit them in-person.
+Make sure you get to know your suppliers and visit them in person when you can.
 You can never get a full view of your suppliers until you set foot in their facility.
 Depending on your internal risk assessment, you can determine which suppliers need more frequent visits, and which suppliers do not.

 2 - Set Minimum Standards